Policies & Procedures

 Ask For Assistance

 Technical assistance with hardware and software problems is available at the student desk during DMC service hours.
-If working outside the library, you can always call desk at (813) 974-1217.

 Assistance is available during specified hours and can provide you with instruction in basic operation of software, suggest media appropriate for a particular assignment, and refer students to additional resources such as manuals, and online tutorials.